 Inclusive education means supporting all pupils to learn, contribute and participate in all aspects of school life alongside their peers.
 Our curriculum includes, not only the formal requirements of the Early Years Foundation Stage Curriculum / National Curriculum, but also a range of additional opportunities to enrich the experiences of all pupils.

 The Curriculum also included the social aspects that are essential for lifelong learning, personal growth and development of independence.

 Our school aims to provide all children with a well-planned and balanced education taking full account of National Curriculum Statutory requirements.
 Within the bounds of this we also provide for individual children’s special needs which may require more challenging work or additional help and support.
-We are a Level 2 RRS school which recognises the rights of all children to education and we place these rights at the heart of our planning, policies and practice.
+We are a Gold RRS school which recognises the rights of all children to education and we place these rights at the heart of our planning, policies and practice.
 The school has a Rights Respecting Ethos, where children are empowered to become active citizens and learners.

 We provide pupils with a wide range of experiences and opportunities individualised to their personal needs and interests.
 These are carried out on an assess, plan, do, review cycle.
 Small, achievable targets are set for each child to allow for success and to build self-esteem and confidence.
 Parents are closely involved in the education of their child and are consulted about their provision